 Maa Katyayani Story

-In our sages, a sage Kshatriya of a great caste was born.
-They did not have any children.
+Sage Katyayana did not have any children.
 Having a desire to get Mother Bhagwati as a daughter, she made harsh austerity of Parama Maa Bhagwati.
 Pleased with the penance of Maharishi Katyayana, Goddess gave her a boon of a daughter.
 After a while, the tyranny of the demon Mahishasura increased greatly.
-Then, with the brightness of the Trinity, a brightly-colored and quadruped woman was born and killed her.
+Then, with the brightness of the Trinity, a brightly-colored and quadruped goddess was born and killed him.